Antiochian Village: Camp

-The Antiochian Village Camp holds both a Summer Camp and Winter Camp each year.
+The Antiochian Village Camp holds Summer Camp, Winter Camp, Family Camp, and Adult Camp throughout the year.
 The Summer Camp consists of four 2-week sessions from June to August each year.
-More than one thousand campers between the ages of 9 and 17, as well as sixty staff, attend the camp every summer.
-Some main parts of the Summer Camp program are daily services in the St. Ignatius of Antioch chapel, St Thekla Outdoor Chapel and the various Shrines around the property, Christian education classes, a challenge course, an overnight camping program, and afternoon sports and activities.
+More than one thousand campers between the ages of 9 and 17, as well as over sixty staff and many voluenteers, attend the camp every summer.
+Some main parts of the Summer Camp program are daily services in the St. Ignatius of Antioch chapel, St. Thekla Outdoor Chapel and the various Shrines around the property, Christian education classes, a challenge course, an overnight camping program, and afternoon sports and activities.
 A 4-day Winter Camp for older campers (12 to 17 years old) takes place over long Presidents' Day weekend in February.
 Winter Camp has many of the same great elements of Summer Camp with the addition of a keynote speaker to address the campers on relevant topics, such as living as an Orthodox Christian in today's world.
-The camp also has a Family Camp for families to attend together over the Memorial Day weekend.
+The Family Camp session is for families to attend together over the Memorial Day weekend and have activities for kids as well as the parents and gives the family a place to grow together in the faith.
+Adult Camp takes place during Labor Day weekend and gives adults 21+ a place to interact with others in a Christian environment and become kids again.
 Since 2006, there are "Sacred Arts Camps" during the summer for interested campers to learn Byzantine Chant and Iconography.

 In addition to St. Thekla and St. Raphael, the camp's patron saints include the child saint Artemius, St. Herman of Alaska, St. Marina, SS Sophia and her three daughters (Faith, Hope & Love), the Holy Youths and St. Ignatius of Antioch.
 The reliquary at the St. Ignatius Chapel includes the relics of St. Herman and St. Moses the Ethiopian.

 The Antiochian Village Camp has been accredited by the American Camp Association since 1982.